Article

 Historical Context

 In 146 BC, the Roman Republic finally defeated Carthage, completely destroying the city and turning its territory into the province of Africa.
-The Republic was left without serious rivals in the Mediterranean, exposing an internal threat of social conflict.
+The Republic was left without serious rivals in the Mediterranean, which exposed an internal threat of social conflict.
 The dominant position in Rome was held by the nobility class, which included the most influential and wealthy families of the Eternal City.

 Youth and Rise of the Orator